Landing Page Design Guide 2026 – How to Build High-Converting Pages

 Traditional website navigation (header menu, footer links, internal links) diverts attention.
 The best-converting landing pages have no navigation — the visitor either converts or closes the page.

-Arrows, people looking toward the CTA, contrasting colors — these all serve to guide attention.
-Designs that leverage natural eye movement patterns significantly increase conversions.
+Arrows, people looking toward the CTA, contrasting colors — all guide attention.
+Designs that use natural eye movement patterns significantly increase conversions.

 • Countdown timers (“Offer expires in 2 days”)